nathany/ferris-mark-vk/PROMPTS.md

 ---

+## Code review

 > Please add constants for sprite_width and sprite_height.

 > Please use the fastrand crate instead of generating our own pseudo-random values.

+> I wonder if we should entirely remove the VALIDATION_ENABLED and VALIDATION_LAYER stuff from our code and config.toml, and let that be completely controlled by vkconfig?
+> I think we can also remove enabled_layer_names(&layers) in a few places if it's always going to be empty?

 ---